 Strings the Thing Junior & Senior for Violas, Violins and Cellos!

-It all begins on Monday morning with a welcome & introduction in the vintage auditorium where participants get ready to begin at 9 am!
+It all begins on Monday morning with a welcome and introduction in the vintage auditorium where participants get ready to begin at 9 am!
 The days flow by as the historic Shatford becomes filled with string music coming from classrooms.
-Monday evening is Burger Night and the tradition of the Strings the Thing Jamboree with everyone being part of.
-Wednesday evening there will be a Faculty Concert, which you will not want to miss.
+Monday evening is Burger Night and the tradition of the Strings the Thing Jamboree with everyone participating.
+Wednesday evening is the Faculty Concert in Penticton here at the Shatford, which you will not want to miss.
 And on Thursday evening there is a Faculty Concert in Kelowna too!
-On Friday at 1:30 pm, the Strings the Thing Orchestra performs to an enthusiastic audience.
+On Friday at 1:30 pm, the Strings the Thing participants and faculty perform to an enthusiastic audience.

 The annual strings camp at the Shatford Centre in Penticton brings students from the Okanagan, the Fraser Valley and Washington.
 The camp focuses on chamber music, an orchestra repertoire, seminars and masterclasses.
 The students range in age from 6 to 66 and enjoy playing together in this supportive environment.
 The music camp is both a positive learning environment and a celebration of great music as the students explore the challenges of making music together.